octo-technology/OpenTezos/docs/ligo/write-contract-ligo/2-launch-raffle.md

 Therefore, any modification to these will not be reflected outside the scope of the function and will be lost if they are not explicitly returned by the function.

-There are two syntaxes for functions in PascaLIGO, _Block Functions_ and _Blockless Functions_.
+There are two syntaxes for functions in PascaLigo, _Block Functions_ and _Blockless Functions_.

 ##### Block functions

-Block functions in PascaLIGO are defined using the following syntax:
+Block functions in PascaLigo are defined using the following syntax:

 ```js
 function <name> (<parameters>) : <return_type> is